sethlilly/Vapor/README.md

-# Ghost 2.0 Compatibility

-[Vapor 1.6](https://github.com/sethlilly/Vapor/releases/tag/v1.6.0) is compatible with Ghost 2.0.
-Thanks to [jamesejr](https://github.com/jamesejr) for making this happen!

 # Deprecation Notice

-**UPDATE 2018-08-22**: Remember when I said 1.5 would be the last release in the 1.x series?
-Yeah, scratch that.
-Thanks to [jamesejr](https://github.com/jamesejr) for the PR featured in the [1.6 release](https://github.com/sethlilly/Vapor/releases/tag/v1.6.0) to provide Vapor compatibility with Ghost 2.0.

 **UPDATE**: Many thanks to [pokono](https://github.com/pokono) for the PR featured in the [1.5 release](https://github.com/sethlilly/Vapor/tree/v1.5.0) to bring Vapor up to compatibility with Ghost 1.0+.
 I’ve released that as the final release in the 1.x series.
 Moving forward, only 2.x releases will be maintained.